 This case you will need to decide.

-Guilty or not, just be sure he
+Guilty or not.
+I just want to be sure he

 Doesn’t spend years of his life locked inside.”